zorath-env Documentation

 zenv: OK

-Generates a schema file from an existing .env.example file with type inference.
+Generates a schema file from an existing .env.example file with intelligent type inference and smart description generation based on key names.

 Options: